sergiu19996/number-lottery/README.md

 2. Create your own GitHub repository to host the code.

-3. Run the command `git remote set-url origin <Your GitHub Repo Path>` to set the remote repository location to your repository.
+3. Run the command `git remote set-url origin <(https://github.com/sergiu19996/number-lottery/tree/main)>` to set the remote repository location to your repository.

 4. Push the files to your repository with the following command: git push